Europe agency urges all airlines to avoid Belarus over safety

-PARIS (Reuters) - Europe’s aviation regulator on Wednesday urged all airlines to avoid Belarus airspace for safety reasons, saying the forced diversion of a Ryanair flight had put in question the country’s ability to provide safe skies.
+Europe's aviation regulator on Wednesday urged all airlines to avoid Belarus airspace for safety reasons, saying the forced diversion of a Ryanair (RYA.I) flight had put in question the country's ability to provide safe skies.

 The European Union Aviation Safety Agency (EASA) said it was advising EU airlines, as well as non-EU carriers flying to or from the bloc, to avoid the airways except in emergencies.